Love playing Skat!

 Forehand leads the first trick.
 Players must follow the lead suit if they can.
 The player with the highest card wins the trick and leads the next trick.
 This continues until all cards are played.

 The scoring of Skat is derived from the multiplication of two numbers, the base value and the multiplier.
-If the declarer wins the game, then the product of the two numbers is added to their score.
-If the declarer loses the game but meets their bid, then twice the product of the two numbers is subtracted from their score.
-If a declarer losses the game and fails to meet their bid, they are out of game
+If the declarer wins the round (gets more than 60 out of 120 points in tricks), then the product of the two numbers is added to their score.
+If the declarer loses the round but meets their bid, then twice the product of the two numbers is subtracted from their score.

 The number for the base value depends on the contract type.